bichanna/slap/README.md

 </div>

 **WARNING!!
 THIS LANGUAGE IS IN ACTIVE DEVELOPMENT.
-ANYTHING CAN CHANGE AT ANY MOMENT.
-AND EVERTHING IS VERY FRAGILE & UNSTABLE.**
+EVERTHING IS VERY UNSTABLE.
+ANYTHING CAN CHANGE AT ANY MOMENT.**

 SLAP stands for "**SL**ow **A**nd **P**owerless."
 And I hope to make it "**P**owerful" someday (speed is not my concern).